Project Management Techniques and Tools: Definitions and Tips

-- First, you make a plan for your project for the upcoming week,
+- Make a plan for your project for the upcoming week,

-- Then, you estimate the number and type of tasks you’ll need to work on,
+- Estimate the number and type of tasks you’ll need to work on,

-- You monitor the quality of your team’s work throughout the project,
+- Monitor the quality of your team’s work throughout the project,

-- You monitor the team’s deadline throughout the project,
+- Monitor the team’s deadline throughout the project, and

-- You provide feedback to the team throughout the project.
+- Provide feedback to the team throughout the project.

-The Classic Project Management Technique is best for small teams and straightforward projects that don’t require complex workflows
+The Classic Project Management Technique is best for small teams and straightforward projects that don’t require complex workflows.

 Visual representation of the Classic Project Management Technique

-Below you will find a visual representation of the stages that need to be followed in the Classic Project Management Technique, including Project plan, Resource allocation, all the way to Team feedback.
+Below you’ll find a visual representation of the stages that need to be followed in the Classic Project Management Technique, including Project plan, Resource allocation, all the way to Team feedback.

-Kanban is a popular subtype of the agile project management methodology meant to help you visualize your project and then track your progress on it.
+Kanban is a popular subtype of the agile project management methodology that helps you visualize your project and then track progress on it.
 One of its main perks is that it facilitates work transparency.

 How to use Kanban?

-A simple Kanban board consists of three distinct columns.
-You move your tasks across the columns to signal the progress and current status of a task:
+A simple Kanban board consists of 3 distinct columns.
+You move your tasks across 3 columns to signal the progress and current status of a task:

-- “Done” column — When you finish work on a task you place it here.
+- “Done” column — when you finish work on a task, you place it in this column, and

-Modern software often offers Kanban templates to elaborate on this simple framework.
+Different modern software often delivers Kanban templates to elaborate on this simple framework.

-- HR projects that focus on recruiting, interviewing, and hiring new employees
+- HR projects that focus on recruiting, interviewing, and hiring new employees, and

 Visual representation of Kanban